Antwi-tech/airbnb-clone-project/README.md

 ## Team Roles
 **Backend Developer:** Engineers the product logic and algorithms that connects the systems together.
 Controls the server-side logic and maintains API's that connects to components of the application.

+**Frontend Developer:** Engineers the interface the user interacts with.
+Ensures that the designs from the UI/UX team is implemented in code.

 **Database Administrator:** Manages the database to ensure data integrity ,performance and security.Ensures that database queries are optimized.

 **Business Analyst:** This individual performs the tasks of understanding customer business process and translates their needs into requirements, they analyze customer feedback in order to align customer's vision with development.

 **Product Owners:** He/She enusres customer satisfaction in terms of making the customer product a success.
 They plan the product backlog to ensure that the vision of the customer is met.It is not however technical unlike the BA.